 Pastor Owusu was truly an advocate for Christian Education.
 He worked tirelessly for the growth and quality of education at the Perrine School.
 His presence was continually seen and felt at the school.
 He was instrumental in encouraging parents to send their children to the school pointing out the spiritual and academic benefits for the child in making that child a whole person.

-Pastor Owusu was called to serve as the Secretary of Southeastern Conference.
+Pastor Owusu was called to serve as the Secretary and President of Southeastern Conference.
 Pastor Canute Brown and his wife Faithlyn succeeded him.
 Pastor Brown is the kind of leader whose deepest desires is to see the church faithfully pursuing God’s purposes.
 He is an effective pastor who communicates well with his people by making house calls, demonstrates strong listening skills and spends time in the Word each week to teach effectively and consistently.
 One of his greatest attributes is his humility.
 He not only asks for something to be done but he leads by example.
 He tempers his leadership with grace.

 Like his predecessor, Pastor Brown has done much for the school, especially the Pre-school.
 He was instrumental in renovating and expanding the play area, obtain new supplies for the pre-school, giving it a new look.
 During his tenure many souls were brought to the kingdom through evangelism.